 Many people still believe that you’re born an entrepreneur.
 The big question is if it is nature or nurture?
 Or in other words: are entrepreneurs born or bred?

-Research done by scientists with children of biological and adoptive Swedish parents, answer this elusive question.
+Research done by scientists with children of biological and adoptive Swedish parents, answers this elusive question.

 89% still exists after 5 years

-In a one-year coaching program by the Chamber of Commerce, the competences of all participants have improved considerably.
-With a pre- and post-measurement based on E-Scan, the qualities show the greatest significant increase.
+In a one-year coaching program by the Chamber of Commerce, the competencies of all participants have improved considerably.
+With a pre and post-measurement based on E-Scan, the qualities show the greatest significant increase.
 The main results are shown below.